sleepyComrade/momentum/README.md

 - The app includes a robust to-do feature.
 - Perform classic CRUD operations: Create, Read, Update, and Delete tasks.

+## Contributions:
+Contributions to this project are welcome!
+If you encounter any issues or have suggestions for improvements, feel free to submit a pull request or create an issue on the GitHub repository.

 Begin your journey into a fusion of Star Wars and productivity with the Star Wars Momentum Chrome Extension.
-Explore more on our [website](link-to-website) or dive into the [GitHub repository](link-to-repo).
+Check out deployed version of [extension](https://sleepycomrade.github.io/momentum/) or dive into the [GitHub repository](https://github.com/sleepyComrade/momentum).

 *Note: This extension is inspired by the Star Wars universe and is not affiliated with Lucasfilm Ltd. or the official Star Wars franchise.*